lcontreras21/NSF-REU-Bioinformatics/README.md

 - For plotting the networks: matplotlib, numpy, networkx
 - For all files: datetime, time, random, collections, copy
 - For testing: fraction
-The necessary items to install are pickle, torch, pytorch, tqdm, matplotlib, numpy, datetime, random, time, collections, copy, fractions.
+The required items to install are pickle, torch, pytorch, tqdm, matplotlib, numpy, datetime, random, time, collections, copy, fractions.
-Go to http://software.broadinstitute.org/gsea/downloads.jsp, login using your email and download the gallmark gene sets, gene symbols file and save it as a text file under the /text\_files/ directory.
+Go to http://software.broadinstitute.org/gsea/downloads.jsp, login using an email and download the Hallmark gene sets, gene symbols file and save it as a text file under the /text\_files/ directory.
 Download the normal/tumor dataset and store it as a text file under the /text\_files/ directory.
 Download the gene\_pairs.pickle as their are various genes in the hallmark data base that use different names in the TCGA data.
 This file helps account for those differences.
 Save in the same place as the other two files.